GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Probabilistic Formulation

-In our implementation we set the anchor point to the origin of the local world frame, that is, the origin of the local world frame coincides with the origin of the ENU frame, as illustrated in figure \ref{fig:coordinate_systems}.
-In addition, the offset between the receiver's antenna and IMU, which is only several centimeters on our platform, is omitted so we do not distinguish between $\mathbf{p}^{w}_{r}$ and $\mathbf{p}^{w}_{b}$.
-Then the residual of pseudorange measurement in $t_k$, which connects body $b_k$ and satellite $s_j$, can be formulated as:
+In our implementation we set the anchor point to the origin of the local world frame, that is, the origin of the local world frame coincides with the origin of the ENU frame, as illustrated in Fig.~\ref{fig:coordinate_systems}.
+Thus $\mathbf{p}^{w}_{anc}$, the anchor's coordinate in the local world frame, becomes a zero vector.
+The position of the receiver's antenna in the local world frame can be associated with the system states by